tieguy/OSM-collabmark.org/CPM/Collaborative-Mark-Policy-draft.md

 When you get a trademark license, it will only apply to the specific event in your request.
 You will need to apply for a new license if you want to host another event.

-### 4.4.
+### 4.3.
 Publications
-You need a trademark license if you want to use a Community mark in a publication in a way that is not fair or nominative use under U.S. trademark law or other applicable foreign laws.
+You need a trademark license if you want to use a Community mark in a publication in a way that is not fair or nominative use under U.S. trademark law or other applicable foreign laws, such as a book cover that might imply endorsement of your book by the Community steward.

-[You should include the following information when requesting a license to use our marks in a publication.]
+You should include the following information when requesting a license to use our marks in a publication.
  1. What is the proposed title of the publication?
  2. Contact information (and Community username if relevant) for the applicant.
  3. Who is the author, editor, and publisher of the publication?